Fania Records celebrates milestone 60 years after starting in East Harlem

 How Fania Records defined Boogaloo music

-In 1964, band leader Johnny Pacheco partnered with businessman Jerry Masucci to sell the signature style of salsa they called Boogaloo.
+In 1964, band leader Johnny Pacheco partnered with businessman Jerry Masucci to sell a blend of Latin music styles including what became salsa and Boogaloo.

 Local historian Aurora Flores Hostos fills her home with the memories of Fania signees, who defined the genre we know today, blending African drums with European horns, Indigenous flutes and maracas, and a message.